|POS||Race & Track||Date||Points|

 Norris would enjoy a fine debut campaign, scoring 49 points to finish P11 in the Drivers' Championship, and with a little more luck his total could have been far higher.

-Sainz and Norris struck up a fantastic relationship in 2019, and despite some talk that they are a little too jovial, the pair insist that McLaren's P4 finish in the 2019 Constructors' Championship wouldn't have been possible without it.
+Sainz and Norris struck up a fantastic relationship in their two seasons together, 2019 and 2020, and despite some talk that they were a little too jovial, the pair insisted that McLaren's consecutive P4 and P3 finishes in the Constructors' World Championship would not have been possible without it.

-Norris has said though that he wants to tap in to a more serious side of his personality, a side, let's be honest, that few of us want him to find.
+Norris has said he wants to tap into a more serious side of his personality - a side, let's be honest, few of us want him to find.

 Lando Norris Career